Hiral - Engineering

 How did you find the application process?

-Applying was actually fairly straightforward once you realised that all the deadlines were slightly earlier, and that even as a UK student, you had to fill in an extra form (the SAQ) – all of the courses that I applied to at other universities ended up interviewing anyway!
+Applying was actually fairly straightforward once you realised that all the deadlines were slightly earlier, and that even as a UK student you had to fill in additional questionnaire(s) – all of the courses that I applied to at other universities ended up interviewing anyway!

 I'd advise any applicants to go into the course with an open mind about specialisms – often people change their minds after studying all of Engineering for the first two years!
 Before coming here, I read Bebop to the Boolean Boogie to learn more about electronics.
 It wasn’t hugely relevant to the content in the first two years at Cambridge specifically, but this book did convince me to apply for an engineering course.

-" Applying was actually fairly straightforward once you realised that all the deadlines were slightly earlier, and that even as a UK student, you had to fill in an extra form (the SAQ)."
+" Applying was actually fairly straightforward once you realised that all the deadlines were slightly earlier, and that even as a UK student, you had to fill in additional questionnaire(s)."

 What was your timetable like this year?